Skip to content

 Parameter Datatype Type Required Description Example

 name string body (JSON) yes The name of the new alarm.
-The name needs to be unique within the project scope.
-CO2_Office-100
+Must be unique within the project scope.
+CO2_Office100

 dataPointID string body (JSON) yes The alphanumeric id of the datapoint on which to send alarms. bacnet100-4120-CO2

-threshold_dead float body (JSON) yes The threshold for observations below which the datapoint is considered dead, offline, or broken.
-100
+thresholds.info float body (JSON) yes The threshold at which the info severity level is triggered.
+600

-Let's add the above alarm and see what happens.
+Let's add a threshold alarm on CO2 concentration and see what happens.

 project_id = 4